 - One local town can take up to three months to approve a building permit.
 That means if I buy a flip, I cannot even start the work for three months, assuming they approve the permit.
 They also require lead-based paint and asbestos inspections on older houses.

 - Another town takes two weeks to get building permits approved and two weeks for every building permit inspection.

 - Some counties will approve a permit and get inspections scheduled the same day they are submitted.

 Not only does getting permits completed take a lot of time in some areas, but they can be expensive as well.
 Usually, a permit is priced based on the cost of the work being done.
 On a decent sized remodel here, a permit will cost $500 or more.
 One nice thing about permits is that you usually do not have to pay local sales tax on materials when obtaining a building permit.

 Who needs to obtain a building permit and when?

-There can be dependencies deciding when to get a building permit.
-For one thing, whether you live in a house or are an investor renting or flipping a house makes a difference.
+There can be variables regarding when to get a building permit.
+For one thing, whether you live in a house or are an investor, renting or flipping a house makes a difference.
 Some towns will not require a building permit if the homeowner is doing certain types of work, but they will require a permit if an investor is doing the same type of work.
 I know building permits are supposed to ensure things are safe, but I am not sure how letting a homeowner who may have no idea what they are doing complete work without a permit makes sense while an investor who has experience fixing houses is required to get a permit.
 Some towns also have different requirements if the owner of the property, as opposed to a contractor, gets the permit.
 Some towns in my area also require any permitted work be done by a licensed contractor, while other towns have no such requirement.